2022 Innovation Award

 Recognizing Thought Leaders in the Certification Industry

-Now in its sixth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
+Now in its eighth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
 Read about our previous winners here.

 A follow-up presentation and interview will take place if the submission is selected as a finalist.